SylwiaGrudkowska/JDemetra-documentation/pages/theory/ACF_and_PACF.md

-exponential or sinusoidal functions which makes the order of the AR process difficult to identify.[^92] JDemetra+ displays the values of autocorrelation function for the residuals from the ARIMA model (see 4.2.7).
+exponential or sinusoidal functions which makes the order of the AR process difficult to identify.[^92] JDemetra+ displays the values of autocorrelation function for the residuals from the ARIMA model (see section [Residuals](..\reference-manual/residuals.html).
 The ACF graph (Figure above), presents autocorrelation coefficients and the confidence intervals.
 If the autocorrelation coefficient is in the confidence interval, it is regarded as not statistically significant.
 Therefore, the user should focus on the values where the value of the ACF is outside the confidence interval.
 In JDemetra+ the confidence interval is indicated by two grey, horizontal, dotted lines.